day-trips

 Cable Car Rides

 Even in summer, the ski lifts operate for sightseers.
 Take the Borreguiles cable car for panoramic views without the hike.
+It runs from about June to September, weather permitting.

 Visit the Alpujarra Villages